-1. S Submissions on applications published pursuant to Rule 45.1 must be a) in writing; and b) received by the Board by the submission due date published in the Bulletin.
-2. Subject to Section 27(6) of the Act, the \$50 submission fee must be sent to the Board within 5 as of the date that the application is published in the Bulletin.
-Rule 47: Applicant's reply to submissions 1.
-Submissions filed pursuant to Rule 46 will be forwarded by Board staff to applicants and blicants will be given a specified time in which to respond.
-2. Þ Applicants may a) reply to the submissions in the time set by the Board b) request more time to reply c) notify the Board if a reply is not coming 3.
-If an applicant fails to respond to the Board by the due date, Board staff may forward the file he Board for direction or disposition.
+- 1. Submissions on applications published pursuant to RPP 45.1 must be: - a. in writing; and - b. received by the Board by the submission due date published in the bulletin. - Subject to section 27(6) of the Act, the \$50 submission fee must be sent to the Board within 5 days of the date that the application is published in the bulletin.

+Rule 47: Applicant's Reply to Submissions

+- 1. Submissions filed pursuant to RPP 46 will be forwarded by Board staff to applicants and applicants will be given a specified time in which to respond. - 2.
+Applicants may: - a. reply to the submissions in the time set by the Board; - b. request more time to reply; or - c. notify the Board if a reply is not coming. - 3.
+If an applicant fails to respond to the Board by the due date, Board staff may forward the file to the Board for direction or disposition.